savajank/savajank/README.md

   <br>
 </h1>

 <h4 align="center">Hey!
-My name is Sava, and I am a 3rd year student at McMaster University currently studying Computer Engineering.
+My name is Sava, and I am a future 4th (currently on co-op) year student at McMaster University currently studying Computer Engineering.
 Welcome to my GitHub!</h4>

 ## About me